intel/nauta/docs/user-guide/advanced/packs.md

 ### Pack Definition

-The packs are located in the _nctl_config_ folder.
+The packs are located in the `nctl_config` folder.
 Navigate to `.draft/packs/https-github.com-Azure-draft/packs` folder to list existing packs.

-The default pack used by  `nctl_ client is _tf-training-single`.
-The pack consist of the parts:
+The default pack used by  `nctl_ client is _tf-training-tfjob`.
+The pack consist of:

 * Docker image specification _Dockerfile_

 * Helm deployment _charts_ folder

-All the pack parameters that can be controlled by _nctl_ are defined in `charts/values.yml` file.
+All the pack parameters that can be controlled by `nctl` are defined in `charts/values.yml` file.

 The example `values.yaml` file (shown below) is taken from `tf-training-multi` pack: